-While working in the office, chilling at the cafe or attending any family function, I have observed different traits of people.
-Like, have you ever watched the movie “Joker”, mentally troubled comedian Arthur Fleck is mistreated and disregarded by society.
-He then embarks on a downward spiral of bloody crime and revolution.
-While discussing the character, author, comic fans, critic and the public often referred to him as a Psychopath.
+Have you ever watched the movie “Joker”?
+In the movie, the mentally troubled comedian Arthur Fleck is mistreated and disregarded by society who later experiences a downward spiral of crime and revolution.
+While discussing the character, the author, comic fans, critics, and the public often refer to him as a psychopath.

-For understanding the term “Sociopath”, let’s take the example of Sherlock Holmes, he is idealized for romanticizing the idea of sociopaths, but in reality, they are not lovable!
-The primary behavioral fact of a sociopath is that they do not have any regard for feelings or others.
-They are kind of manipulative, charming, and know exactly what to speak.
-But still, they do not have any conscience for people!
+Now let’s take Sherlock Holmes as an example.
+He is idealized for romanticizing the idea of sociopaths, but in truth, they are not lovable!
+The primary fact is that a sociopath does not have any regard for feelings or others.
+They are kind of manipulative yet charming and know exactly what to speak to get what they want.
+But still, they do not have any conscience for others!